GrinonBarrett/Taksidos/Extras/Character Creation/Species/Aoseigh.md

-## IPTEMENOI
+## Aoseigh
-Iptemenoi resemble large insects- something related to wasps and bees.
-They have a habit of bonding well with others despite having what many might consider a repulsive appearance.
-The singular is iptemenai.
-Iptemenoi characters get the following features;
+Fair folk which choose to live beyond the reach of manfolk, in the woods and caves.
+Occasionally, one will find the impulse to adventure.
+The plural is Aosith.
+Aoseigh characters get the following features;

-**Creature Type**: Iptemenoi are insects.
+**Creature Type**: Aosith are sylvan.

-**Size**: Iptemenoi stand between 10" - 1'8" tall and are equal in length.
-They can weigh between 22-39 pounds.
-They are small creatures.
+**Size**: Aosith stand between 5" to 6'4" tall.
+They can weigh between 110-200 pounds.
+They are medium creatures.

-**Ability Score Modification**: As an Iptemenai, you have the following adjustments to your attributes
--1 [Body]
-+1 [Rflx]
-+2 [Empy]
-Choose an attribute.
-It is increased by 1.
+**Ability Score Modification**: Choose an attribute.
+It is increased by a +1.

-**Languages**: You gain competency in the Common Tongue and one other language of your choice.
+**Languages**: You gain competency in the Common Tongue and the Wild Tongue.

-**Run Speed**: You may run up to 2 yards per move.
+**Run Speed**: You may run up to 5.5 yards per move.

 **Climb Speed**: You may climb up to 2 yards per move, presuming it is reasonable terrain to climb.

-**Swim speed**: You may swim up to .5 yard per move, presuming the water isn’t too rough.
+**Swim speed**: You may swim up to 1.5 yards per move, presuming the water isn’t too rough.

-**Fly speed**: You can fly at a speed of 6 yards per move.
-You must fly at least 3 yards per round to remain airborne.

-**Unarmed Attacks**: Your unarmed attacks have a range of one foot.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |